GTA-UFRJ/sensingbus/README.md

 # sensing_bus
-Urban Sensing With Bus-Based Mobility
+Urban Sensing Through Bus-Based Mobility

 This project is a bus-based sensing platform for Smart Cities.
-This platform is a mobile wireless sensor network with three layers: sensing, flushing, and publishing.
+It is a mobile wireless sensor network with three layers: sensing, flushing, and publishing.
 The sensing layer is composed with sensor nodes coupled embedded into buses, the flushing layer are access points mounted onto bus stops and the publishing layer is a server on a distributed cloud.
 These layers are mapped into the architecture of the current project.

 ## Architecture
 This project has three main components: